 Rees-Dart Track & Cascade Saddle Alternate

-The Rees-Dart Track and Cascade Saddle alternate is one of the alternate routes on the Te Araroa that we did not have a chance to do with our time on the Te Araroa.
+The Rees-Dart Track and Cascade Saddle alternate is one of side trips along the Te Araroa that we didn't have the chance to complete.
 It seems like one of those alternate routes where a high level of skill and comfort is required on some tricky terrain.
 Also, Michael Deckebach has some helpful information on this alternate.
 From everything we read and other people that we talked with the Cascade Saddle sounds completely breathtaking.

 About the Route.

 We are writing this description if one were walking the Te Araroa Northbound for this alternate.
 The alternate technically starts at the beginning of the Dart Track which is located just outside of Glenorchy.
 Begin by following the Dart Track all the way to Dart Hut and Campsite.
 Just after the Dart Hut you will cut north continuing to follow the Dart River up into the basin east of Mt.
 Edward.
 Eventually, you will begin to contour northeast up towards the Cascade Saddle.
 Once over Cascade Saddle you will drop south and then eventually east toward the Aspiring Hut and campsite.
 Then, follow the trail all the way down to the Raspberry Creek Carpark and hitch a ride or walk towards Glendhu Bay/Wanaka.
 You can rejoin the actual Te Araroa Trail at Glendhu Bay and walk that into Wanaka for a resupply.